maine-woDNA/maine-woDNA.github.io/Collection/VerticalBackground.md

 Because the wild scallop bed at Hurricane Island were on the ocean floor, we wanted to see how scallop eDNA dispersed in the water as you moved vertically away from the beds.
 To do this, we designed a vertical sampling scheme that you can see in Figure 2 Section A below.

 At the wild scallop bed, vertical water samples would be taken at uniform distances starting above the bed.
 We chose to sample every 3 meters.
-Our first sample would be collected at 20 m followed by 17 m, 14 m, 11 m, 8 m, 5 m, 2m, and 0.1 m, basically at the surface (Figure 2).
-At each distance water samples would be collected in duplicate.
+Our first sample would be collected at 20 m followed by 17 m, 14 m, 11 m, 8 m, 5 m, 2m, and 0.1 m, essentially at the surface (Figure 2).
+Water samples would be collected in duplicate for each depth.

 Two negative controls would be collected at the site after completing sampling to test for contamination.